robertreppel/gherk-book/README.markdown

 There is a report printer for trial balances and account statements.
 It's very dumb and writes to the console.

 There is no user interface.
-Run the NUnit tests - they will Console.WriteLine trial balances and statements for the tests.
+Run the NUnit tests - they will Console.WriteLine trial balances and statements.
 (Try the "ShouldPayAccountsPayable" test.)

 There is no database.